what-is-data-mining

 1. Business intelligence: By analysing customer behaviour, market trends, and sales patterns, businesses can make data-driven decisions, improve strategies, and enhance operational efficiency.

-2. Healthcare: Data mining aids in predicting disease outbreaks, optimising treatment plans, and improving patient care by analysing medical records and patient data.
+2. Healthcare: Data mining, which analyses medical records and patient data, aids in predicting disease outbreaks, optimising treatment plans, and improving patient care.

 3. Finance: Banks and financial institutions use data mining for fraud detection, risk assessment, and predicting market trends to make informed investment decisions.